 Did the Corinthians believe that prayer and baptism had spiritual benefits for the dead?
 Neither history nor archaeology tell us.

 Second, others believe that the Corinthian Christians were actually being baptized for dead people.
 History tells us that some early Christians named Marcionites were doing this.
 But again, neither history nor archaeology tell us that really happened in Corinth.
-Today, the Mormons practice this ritual believing that they are saving unbelievers.
+Today, the Mormons practice this ritual believing that they are saving those who died in unbelief.

-It does not appear that the Corinthians’ conduct troubled the Apostle Paul since he never condemns the practice.
+It does not appear that the Corinthians’ conduct troubled the Apostle Paul since he never condemned the practice.
 Just twenty-nine verses earlier, Paul had taught that the only way to be forgiven was by trusting in Jesus Christ.
 So their practice was not about salvation for the dead or he would have rebuked them just as he did the Galatians in Gal.
 1:6-9.
-We do not know what they were doing.
+We do not know why they were following the practice of baptism for the dead.
 That information has been lost to the passage of time.

 Paul is not really interested in their practice.
 He only introduces their custom to support his message.
-The dead do live again.
+The dead do live again!
 His conclusion is excellent.
-If the dead do not receive their bodies back again, why are you practicing your custom?
+If the dead do not receive their bodies back again, why are you practicing this custom of baptism for the dead?
+It accomplishes nothing!
 The truth is this.
 Everyone lives forever (Matt.
 25:46) and we all receive resurrected bodies at the end of the world (Rev. 20:4-5, 11-15).
-God is looking forward to living with those who are trusting the Father to forgive their sins because of Jesus’ death and return to life.
+God is looking forward to living with those who before they die are trusting the Father to forgive their sins because of Jesus’ death and return to life.
 God wants to live with us!
 That is awesome.